TheRenegadeCoder/sample-programs-wiki/README.md

 `python generate-wiki.py /path/to/sample-programs/repo/archive`

-The solution is designed to then handle repo exploration from the archive folder.
+The solution is designed to then handle repo exploration from the `/archive/` directory.
 If successful, you should begin to see print statements for the various links under test for The Renegade Coder.
 When finished, you'll have a `/wiki/` directory next to your script which contains the wiki.